Arani, Tiruvannamalai

-Aarani, officially spelled as Arani or Arni, and also known as Periya Aarani, is a major commercial, industrial and cultural hub and also a divisional headquarter in the Thiruvanamalai district of Tamil Nadu, India.
+Aarani, officially spelled as Arani or Arni, and also known as Periya Aarani, is a town and major commercial, industrial and cultural hub and also a divisional headquarter in the Thiruvanamalai district of Tamil Nadu, India.

 History

 Pallavas were the first to rule Aarani and were followed by Rashtrakutas in 968.
 The Chola period, including the reigns of Kulothunga Chola II (1070–1122) and Rajadhiraja Chola II (1166–1178), witnessed more developments in administration including formation of feudatories.
 Inscriptions also reveal several grants and donations made by Cholas to temples in the form of villages.

 In 1640 Jagir of Aarani was granted to Vedaji Bhaskar Pant, a Marathi Brahmin.
 The Jagir was continuously headed by the descendants of Bhaskar Pant till the Zamindari Abolition Bill was passed in 1948.

 Fort

 There is a fort area in the heart of the town.
 It houses the forest department, sub jail, registration office, police station, women's police station, and agricultural office.

 A monument situated in the parade ground of the fort commemorates Col. Robert Kelly, who was surveying the Aarani area.
 Kelly was killed in a duel on 29 September 1790 by his junior officer Capt.
 Urban Vigors, who in his chagrin erected the monument.